Crisp and Co. Banner Image

 When deciding whether to make the Order, the court will consider whether your spouse or civil partner is about to sell or dispose of an asset with the intention of depriving you of its financial benefit.
 You must satisfy strict criteria to prove this, such as:

-• There must be solid evidence of their intention to dispose of assets
+• There must be solid evidence of their intention to dispose of assets.

-• You must show that refusal of the Order would create a real risk of injustice
+• You must show that refusal of the Order would create a real risk of injustice.

-• There must be sufficient assets to meet your claim
+• There must be sufficient assets to meet your claim.

 You will also have to make an undertaking.
 This means that you could be held liable to compensate your spouse/civil partner or a third party if your application is not successful or if the Order is later discharged.
-For this reason, it is essential to consult a specialist divorce solicitor for advice and assistance in making the application to minimise your risk.
+For this reason, it is essential to consult a specialist divorce solicitor for Freezing Order legal advice and assistance in making the application to minimise your risk.

 Who does a Freezing Order affect?